2024-2025 Membership Software System for the Hartford Bridge Club

-The ACBLscore list that Donna maintained could be used to print phone lists and masterpoint lists if those fields were kept up to date.
+• The ACBLscore list that Donna maintained could be used to print phone lists and masterpoint lists if those fields were kept up to date.
 Other reports were also feasible.
-Files with comma-separated values3 (csv) could be created for exporting to other software.
+Files with comma-separated values3 (csv) could be created for exporting to software.
+Many programs, including spreadsheets, could read these files

-The “audience” used on the MailChimp account for mailings to all members.
-Files could be imported and exported.
+• The club used its MailChimp account for mailings to all members.
+Names and email addresses of members were stored in an “audience” from which files could be imported and exported.

 I determined that a relatively risk-free system composed of a membership file and a transaction file stored on relational database that everyone who needed it could access would probably address many of these issues without requiring a great deal of work.
 In addition to the main files, I envisioned three background tables: